-Indeed, the "conduct based on sex" test often allows courts to negate the alternative requirement that the harassment was sexual in nature.
-For example, in Chadwick v.
+Chadwick v.
 WellPoint, Inc., the female plaintiff, a mother of six-year-old triplets, brought a claim of discrimination under Title VII.
-She alleged that she was denied a promotion because of gender stereotypes that, as a working mother, she would not be able to devote adequate effort to the company.
+She alleged that she was denied a promotion because of the gender stereotype that, as a working mother, she would not be able to devote adequate effort to the company.
 In notifying Chadwick that she did not get the promotion, her boss said, "It was nothing you did or didn't do.
 It was just that you're going to school, you have the kids and you just have a lot on your plate right now."
 The First Circuit held that despite the lack of sexual innuendo, the discrimination was based on the gender stereotype "that mothers, particularly those with young children, neglect their work duties in favor of their presumed childcare obligations."